mmunson2/instrument-identifier/README.md

 TODO:
 - Provide a visual representation of the aircraft and its attitude/speed/etc based on the model's interpretation of the instrument(s).

+---
+## Release 2: October 20th 2023

+This release significantly improved a number of the prototype-quality tools used to generate the first model.

+## Extract Frames

+This tool has been simplfiied to a function call.
+Since it needs quite a bit of tweaking the first time it's run I've kept separate cells for each instrument and added a "limit" parameter which allows for a single frame to be generated instead of the entire video.

+## Label Frames

+This tool has been completely overhauled.
+It now allows you to step through each training frame, forward or backward, and view the existing label without overwriting.
+This allows for editing of existing labels, and quick corrections if an incorrect value is entered.
+It saves the entire CSV after each frame ensuring that data loss is minimal in a crash.
+It also has handling for missing frames that have labels and other edge cases.

+## Read Airspeed

+This is essentially a copy of the evaluation tool built for vertical speed in the last update.
+It displays each frame of a video feed along with a scaled-up overlay of the airspeed indicator.

+TODO:
+- Combine these into a single evaluation tool that supports any number of instruments being evaluated at once
+- Potentially allow for stepping backwards in the video frames (create buffer?)
+- Perform labelling on some input videos.
+Graph the difference between the model's evaluation and the actual reading to determine how significant deviations are.

+## Feature Matching

+This is a currently unsuccessful experiment to see if feature matching can be used to identify the position of an instrument onscreen.
+It takes a single image of an instrument and a full cockpit image as input, then displays the features identified.
+Currently there is not a significantly greater number of features being identified on the target instrument than elsewhere in the cockpit, likely because of similiarities in the designs of each instrument.
+This may be refined in future updates to improve results, or dropped for another method.

+## New Models

+Three models have now been trained for instrument evaluation:

+1. The original vertical speed model
+2. An improved vertical speed model (Supports +4 through +6, higher accuracy overall)
+3. A preliminary airspeed model

+The vertical speed model provides very accurate results, and when the model differs from the actual value it tends to be by the smallest possible increment.
+The airspeed model is more challenging as two pointers are present on the same gauge, one representing current airspeed and the other representing maximum allowable airspeed.
+The model is accurate 95% of the time, but when it's wrong it usually evaluates the maximum allowable airspeed causing a huge jump in measured airspeed.
+This would be consequential if these values were used to model the aircraft's attitude/speed/position etc.

+TODO:
+- Attempt to improve the accuracy of the airspeed model using image preprocessing
+- Consider other systems, such as fuzzy logic, which might detect a large deviation in speed and ignore the current frame's reading.